 Ranthambore National park is famous for its tigers and is one of the best places in the country to see these majestic predators in the wild.
 The tigers can be easily spotted even during the day.
 A good time to visit between November and May when the nature of the dry deciduous forests makes sightings common.
 The Park, which covers an area of nearly 400 sq. km. and is set between the Aravali and Vindhya ranges.
 Its deciduous forests were once a part of the magnificent jungles of Central India.

-Wildlife Attractions in Ranthambore National Park Ranthambore National Park is famous for its Tigers.
-Species list includes 300 trees, 50 aquatic plants, 272 birds, 12 reptiles including the Marsh Crocodile & amphibians and 30 mammals..
+Wildlife Attractions in Ranthambore National Park the Park is famous for its Tigers.
+The species list includes 300 trees, 50 aquatic plants, 272 birds, 12 reptiles including the Marsh Crocodile & amphibians and 30 mammals..
 Tigers, the park’s pride makes it one of the best places in the country to observe them.
-Apart from that a large numbers of Sambar, Chital, Nilgai, Gazzelle, Boars, Mongoose, Indian Hare, Monitor Lizards and a large number of birds.
+Apart from that a large number of Sambar, Chital, Nilgai, Gazelle, Boars, Mongoose, Indian Hare, Monitor Lizards and a large number of birds.

 Flora in The Ranthambore National Park